 This class is ongoing.

-No class on Labour Day weekend.
+No class held on long weekends.

 Can I just do some private training at home instead of a class?